What does INRI stand for?

 When Jesus was nailed to the cross, He was not dying to pay for any crime He committed.
 The only One who could ever pay for the crimes (sins) of mankind is Jesus (2 Corinthians 5:21).
 Only through Him can we be forgiven of our sins.

-Jesus' invitation of salvation is open to all who believe, and one day, every knee will bow and every tongue will confess that Jesus is the King—not just of the Jews but Lord of all (Philippians 2:9-11, Revelation 1:7).
-Have you believed in Jesus as your Messiah?
-If not, you can choose to believe right now!
-If you have more questions about what it means to believe in Jesus, check out the "Also See" links below.
-If you have chosen to believe today, then join in with the nations, proclaiming Jesus the King!
+Jesus' invitation of salvation is open to all who believe, and one day, every knee will bow and every tongue will confess that Jesus is the King—not just of the Jews, but as Lord of all (Philippians 2:9-11, Revelation 1:7).

 ALSO SEE: